carpentries/carpentries.org-archive/pages/membership.md

 Each Platinum membership includes unlimited self-organised workshops.
 Centrally organised workshops can be added to any membership for 50% of the A la Carte price

-<strong>Discounts</strong>

-* Instructor Trainers - Organisations supporting [Instructor Trainers](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html) earn a $5,000 discount on membership per active Instructor Trainer.
-This discount does not apply to potential future Instructor Trainers who will take part in Instructor Trainer Training during the membership year.
-* Regional Coordinators - Organisations supporting a [Regional Coordinator](https://docs.carpentries.org/topic_folders/regional_communities/regional_coordinators.html) earn a $10,000 discount on membership.
-The typical workload for a Regional Coordinator is 35 Centrally-Organised workshops per year (not including Self-Organised workshops).
-If workshop demand rises above that level, we may bring on a second Regional Coordinator in your region.
-* Community Leaders - In limited cases, individuals carrying out significant community leadership roles may earn a $10,000 discount on membership for their institution.

-Discounts listed above are limited and available only in cases where a potential member organisation's ability to offer support to Instructor Trainers, Regional Coordinators, and/or Community Leaders is in line with The Carpentries needs for support in a particular geographic region.
-We reserve the right to award these discounts as appropriate for our organisational growth and sustainability.

-<strong>Examples</strong>

-University A supports two Instructor Trainers and is interested in running their own Instructor Training events in-house without administrative support from The Carpentries.
-They are committed to supporting their Instructor Trainers in teaching Instructor Training events for the broader
-Carpentries community and in fulfilling other commitments specified in our [Trainer Agreement](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html).
-They plan to train a total of 50 Instructors in-house.
-The total cost for University A's membership is ( $500 x 30 ) + ( $450 x 20 ) - ( $5,000 x 2) = $14,000 USD.

-University B supports a Regional Coordinator and wants to train 20 Instructors.
-Because University B does not support any Instructor Trainers, they will use The Carpentries Centrally-Organised Instructor Training.
-The total cost for University B's membership is ( $1000 x 15 ) + ( $900 x 5 ) -
-$10,000 = $9,500 USD.

-[Please reach out to us](mailto:membership@carpentries.org) for assistance in designing a Platinum membership that best serves your team's needs.

 ### Frequently Asked Questions

 Please consult our [Membership FAQ page](/member_faq) for more information about memberships, workshops, and instructor training.